 Meanwhile, in a separate large mixing bowl, add the almond flour, coconut flour, cocoa powder, espresso powder, sweetener, baking powder, baking soda and salt and whisk to combine.

 Add the beaten eggs, coconut oil, and vanilla extract.
 Pour in the curdled milk and mix until thoroughly combined.

 Divide the batter evenly between the two baking pans and bake in preheated oven for 18-25 minutes (rotating pan halfway through), or until a toothpick comes out clean.
 Do NOT overbake - the time will vary depending on your oven.

 Allow the cakes to cool completely in the pan (or at least 30 minutes) before removing from the pan or it may (will) fall apart.
 Remove the parchment paper liner.
 Cool completely before frosting.

 Switch the mixer to low then slowly add the powdered sweetener, followed by the cocoa powder.
 Continue mixing on low until combined.
-Add the vanilla, coconut milk and salt increase the speed to medium and beat until fluffy, about 2-3 minutes.
+Add the vanilla, milk and salt and increase the speed to medium and beat until fluffy, about 2-3 minutes.

 Cake will keep 3-5 days in refrigerator.

 One - 2-layer -8 inch cake OR One - 3 layer - 6 inch cake - OR One - 9 inch single layer cake